 I’m Pip Lincolne.
 I’m a writer.

-I live in Melbourne and spend my work days writing for my bread-and-butter job – and the rest of my time writing books and this (11 year-old) blog.
+I live in Tasmania, Australia and spend my work days reading, writing books and writing this (14 year-old) blog.

-I think about food way too much, love making things, drink too much tea and spend a lot of time messaging my kids inane things.
+I think about food way too much, love making things, drink too much tea.

 (Scroll down for proper bio, if you can be bothered!)